Fight over Senate election mars start of legislative session | Times Leader

 The Senate quickly dissolved into chaos.

-Democrats in the Senate began protesting — in some cases, shouting — after the Republican majority refused to seat Sen. Jim Brewster of Allegheny County, a Democrat whose election was certified by the state Nicole Ziccarelli.
+Democrats in the Senate began protesting — in some cases, shouting — after the Republican majority refused to seat Sen. Jim Brewster of Allegheny County, a Democrat whose election was certified by the state but is being contested by his Republican challenger, Nicole Ziccarelli.

 Republicans then voted on a motion to remove Lt.
 Gov. John Fetterman, a Democrat, as the presiding officer, after Fetterman insisted that Brewster be seated with the other senators.
 They then voted through another motion to recognize the election in every Senate contest, except for Brewster’s.